A guide to finding your “goldilocks cup”.

 JuJu is available in the original smooth finish in a Model 1 and 2 or the newer grippy finish in a Model 1, 2 3 and 4.
 The newer model has a more pronounced grip pattern in a matte finish on the base of the cup and a thicker stem with ‘nodes’ which act as trim points if you prefer a shorter stem on your cup.

 This should be the last consideration.
 Whilst some of us can get a little hung up on being colour coordinated, the truth is that once your cup is inserted, it isn’t seen so dying of cups is purely for cosmetic purposes.

 We’ve chosen to exclude additives such as pigments/dyes in our menstrual cups and keep them simply 100% medical grade silicone.
 We do allow for a little personalisation though – you can choose your storage pouch colour.

-Remember there is a wide range of “normal” and what works for someone else may not work for you so take some time to do your research and try the JuJu Cup Size Selector Quiz to find the right size menstrual cup for you.
+Remember there is a wide range of “normal” and what works for someone else may not work for you.
+Take some time to do your research, compare menstrual cups size and recommendations and try the JuJu Cup Size Selector Quiz to find the right size menstrual cup for you.